xlladdins/xll/README.md

 ```
 For a production quality version of this example see [handle.cpp](test/handle.cpp).
 That file also has examples illustrating how single inheritance can be used in Excel.

+When a spreadsheet containing handles is reopened you must 'refresh' the handles using
+`Ctrl-Alt-F9`.
+The old handles that were saved are stale.

 ## [Excel 4 Macro Functions](docs/Excel4Macros/README.md)